TestShiftProject/testshiftproject.github.io/test-amplification-interviews.md

 After you picked a time, I'll send you an email with all further details and the meeting link.

 If none of the open slots fit you, send me one that fits for you via [email](mailto:c.e.brandt@tudelft.nl?subject=[TestShift]%20Interviews) & we'll figure it out 😄

+To analyze your answers in-depth I record the interviews.
+The recordings will only be shared with the researchers involved in the study and be deleted after the study is completed 🙂
+**If you do not want the interview to be recorded** please also send me an [email](mailto:c.e.brandt@tudelft.nl?subject=[TestShift]%20Interview%20Recordings) before picking a time slot 😉